krevanth/ZAP/README.md

 # The ZAP Processor : An ARM V5TE Compliant Soft Core for FPGA with Cache and MMU (https://github.com/krevanth/ZAP)

+**Copyright (C) 2016-2024 [Revanth Kamaraj](https://github.com/krevanth) \<<revanth91kamaraj@gmail.com>\>**.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 ## Authors

 ### RTL Design